-In exchange for all of this, the commercial bank is going to assess an ADR fee in most case.
-ADR fees are relatively tiny and are often assessed on a per ADR basis.
-This covers the bank's expenses and lets them earn a reasonable profit on the service.
+In exchange for all of this, the commercial bank is going to assess an ADR fee in most cases.
+ADR fees are relatively small and are often assessed on a per ADR basis.
+They cover the bank's expenses and lets them earn a reasonable profit on the service.

 An Example of What An ADR Fee Might Look Like

-Let's use Total, SA as an illustration.
-Total is one of the largest oil giants in the world.
-The French company has an ADR here in the United States that trades under ticker symbol TOT.
-Imagine you hold 1,000 of these ADR in your brokerage account.
-On June 20th, 2014, the sponsoring bank divided the final U.S. dollars it had exchanged, paying out roughly $0.825238 per ADR.
+Let's say the sponsoring bank divided the final U.S. dollars it had exchanged, paying out roughly $0.825238 per ADR.
 Those investors who were smart enough to sign up to take advantage of the treaty between the United States and France get the lower 15%, rather than 30%, dividend withholding rate.
 In this case, it would have been around $0.123795 per ADR.
 Finally, the bank charged half a cent, or $0.005, per ADR for facilitating the deal.